Welcome to Berean’s Local & Global Outreach!

 * * * * * * *

 - Pray for our individual and group Donor Development plans.
-Fund is so low these past months.
-Pray with us, that we may have the right heart, right people, and right timing and strategy.
+Funds have been low these past months.
+Pray with us, that we may have the right heart, right people, right timing, and strategy.

 - Pray for these possible local and international trainings:

 - Malaysia.
 Pray for partners to set plans and finalize details.
 Pray for funding for a team to go there.

 - Mongolia.
 Pray that the work started will continue and have an impact on the entire country!